|

 Digital image by Mimulux

-"I feel like an embryo embedded in amniotic fluid.
-It is so wonderful.
-I feel so protected, nothing can happen to me."
+"I feel like an embryo embedded in amniotic fluid, so well protected in this beautiful sea of love.
+Nothing can happen to me."

 I swam back even though I would have preferred staying in the amniotic sac.
 Bernd embraced me.